-- Refer to Figure 1 for typical installation and basic connecting parts required.
-Refer to Figure 6 for typical horizontal direct vent installation and basic connecting parts required.
-Supply and return air plenums and duct are also required. - If furnace is a replacement, it is usually best to install the furnace where the old one was.
-Choose the location or evaluate the existing location based upon the minimum clearance and furnace dimensions (Figure 2).
+Refer to Figure 1 or Figure 2 for typical installation and basic connecting parts required.
+Refer to Figure 5 and Figure 6 for typical horizontal direct vent or non-direct vent and basic connecting parts required.
+Supply and return air plenums and duct are also required.

+If furnace is a replacement, it is usually best to install the furnace where the old one was.
+Choose the location or evaluate the existing location based upon the minimum clearance and furnace dimensions (Figure 3 and Figure 4).